NorSC/supervisor-search/_supervisors/dan-hodgson.md

 title: Dan Hodgson
 available: true
 email: dan.hodgson@northumbria.ac.uk
+office_hours: >-
-office_hours: On-campus teaching Mon, Wed, Thurs, mostly working at home Tues and Fri
+  On-campus teaching Mon, Wed, Thurs, mostly working at home Tues and Fri

+  I will be in my office on Wed 29th Sept 1pm-3pm if anybody wants to drop in to talk about projects.

+  Or you could email me.
 research_group: Intelligent Systems Research Group
 research_themes:
   - Game Design and Development